- Home

 Here’s the screenshot of Advanced Search app with the filters applied

-The Export query window will pop up, click the CODEBOOK tab to get the Python code, then click Copy.
+The Export query window will pop up, click the CODEBOOK tab to get the Python code, select the layer to be used (Access Layer is selected here) then click Copy.

 Here's the code we get,

-- The properties under select parameter were adjusted to be the properties needed for an analysis
+- The properties under select parameter can be adjusted to be the properties needed for an analysis

-- Update number in top parameter to 10000 to get all result of the bonds
+- Number in top parameter can be updated to get more results of the bonds

 filter = "((DbType eq 'GOVT' or DbType eq 'CORP' or DbType eq 'AGNC' or DbType eq 'OMUN' or DbType eq 'OTHR') and IsActive eq true and (RCSParentDomicileGenealogy in ('G:53' 'G:3H') and RCSCurrencyLeaf eq 'US Dollar' and RCSCountryGenealogy ne 'M:DQ\G:B6'))",